-Let's review some definitions and common signs of burnout and vicarious trauma.
+Let's review the definitions and common signs of toxic stress, burnout, and vicarious trauma.
 Then, we will shift to ways to care for yourself.
 The signs that we review are not an exhaustive list.
 You know yourself best.
 You know your team and colleagues best.
 Use this expertise to strengthen yourself and your team.

-- " Identify the warning signs of burnout and vicarious trauma - " Describe at least three skills that are particularly helpful in supporting self-care - " Identify resources for coping with a suicide loss
+- " Identify the warning signs of burnout and vicarious trauma - " Describe at least three skills that are particularly helpful in supporting self-care - " Identify personal resources for coping with a suicide loss

 - " Burnout is a job-related stress condition.
 It typically progresses over time and is often a result of chronic stress or frustration.
-In the fields that we are working in, burnout can occur in a shorter period due to the intensity of our work. - " Signs of burnout can be specific to an individual and can be impacted by culture.
+In the fields that we are working in, burnout can occur in a shorter period due to the intensity of our work. - Signs of burnout can be specific to an individual and can be impacted by culture.
 Some signs include feeling emotionally exhausted, separating oneself, and having a reduced sense of accomplishment (Institute for Quality and Efficiency in Health Care, 2017).
 Typically, the drive that pushes us to go above and beyond is impacted by burnout.
-We can find ourselves less passionate about our work and detached. - " Vicarious trauma is a state of tension and preoccupation with the stories/trauma experiences described by Clients (American Counseling Association, n.d.).
+We can find ourselves less passionate about our work and detached. - " Vicarious trauma is a state of tension and preoccupation with the stories/trauma experiences described by clients (American Counseling Association, n.d.).
 We work closely with trauma survivors and can empathically take on aspects of the trauma that the survivor experienced.
 This can result in experiencing symptoms similar to those of the trauma survivors themselves.
-The signs of vicarious trauma can look like post-traumatic stress disorder symptoms.
+The signs of vicarious trauma can look like post-traumatic stress disorder symptoms. - The Vicarious Trauma Toolkit (VTT) was developed based on the idea that exposure to the traumatic experiences of other people is an inevitable part of the work that occurs in the field of victim services.
+However, organizations can reduce the impact of the negative effects of trauma exposure by becoming informed about vicarious trauma.
+The VTT includes tools and resources that were created for organizations to support the needs of their staff (Office for Victims of Crime [OVC], n.d.a).